Chapter 4 Unbroken Stare

 Behind every forced conversation.

-But none of it reached me.
+But none of it reached Irene.

-The grief inside me was louder.
+The grief inside her was louder.

-I knew she meant it.
+Irene knew she meant it.

-That only made me feel worse.
+That only made her feel worse.

-People had always called me beautiful.
+People had always called Irene beautiful.

-Tonight, the word felt meaningless.
+Tonight, the word meant nothing.

-But sadness ruined it.
+But sadness had ruined everything.

 She looked beautiful.